Cheap Thrills for the

 Also, since you’re probably living off odd jobs for a while, you may think that no one will notice that you’re missing.
 Don’t make that mistake, for as soon as you take your seat on that cross-country bus, for the five or six hours trip, you phone will be ringing off, well, the battery.
 So you may want to take your time and let everyone know, just in case.

 Not that it’ll make much of a difference.
 That last job, two weeks ago, didn’t really go as well as you’d planned, and we have a feeling that you haven’t had the heart to tell you significant other about the pay cut either.
 In any case, just because you told them you’d be away, it doesn’t mean it will still be there for you.
 Pray that it will or prepare for if it’s not.

 As a last resort, and we know what you’re going to say, there’s always Uncle Bob.
-Come on, you haven’t really forgiven him for taking little Timmy’s pig bank when you still had a decent job.
+Come on, you haven’t forgiven him for raiding little Timmy’s pig bank when you still had a decent job.
 What was that he used to call you then?
 High roller or something.
-Well, he’s constantly scratching those cards, so maybe he just got lucky, which means, you should pay him a visit.
+Well, he’s always scratching those cards, so maybe he got lucky.
+So, pay him a visit.
 You just have to find him first.
 Good luck.